Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Theoretical properties of the stochastic PC algorithm

 for any small $\eta > 0$.
 Minimizing the right hand side with respect to $\eta$ yields:

 Therefore, when $\sigma_\xi$ does not depend on $h$, the rate is $O(\sqrt{h})$. \end{theorem}

-A quick comparison of Theorem \ref{thm:gd-noise} (resp.
-Theorem \ref{thm:pc_noise}) to its noise free counterpart Theorem \ref{thm:gd} (resp.
-Theorem \ref{thm:pc}) reveals that the bound for the stochastic version has an additional term that quantifies the variability of the estimation error of the relevant gradients.
-Whether these bounds on the estimation error is optimal is an interesting open question for the future research.
-If we assume $\sigma_\zeta$ and $\sigma_\xi$ are independent of $h$, then the stochastic (time-unadjusted) gradient descent yields a bound of the order $\sqrt{h}$ on the ATE, whereas, the time-adjusted predictor-corrector based method as bound atmost of the order $h$, implying the superiority of the later for small stepsize.
-The superiority continues to hold even when the variances depend on $h$, as will be evident in the applications in the subsequent Section.
+If we assume the error variances are independent of $h$, then simple stochastic gradient descent yields a bound of the order $\sqrt{h}$ on the ATE, whereas, the time-adjusted predictor-corrector based method yields a bound of the order of $h$, implying the superiority of the later for small stepsize.
+The superiority continues to hold even when the variances depend on $h$, as will be evident in the applications in the subsequent section.

+\begin{remark}[Naive estimation of PC term fails] In practice, it is straightforward to obtain estimates of $\nabla_\theta\cR(\theta,t)$ (\eg\ sample average approximation), but it is less straightforward to estimate the cross-derivative term $\nabla_{\theta t}\cR(\theta,t)$.
+A naive application of first-order finite differences to estimating the cross-derivative term leads to poor tracking performance because this estimate of the cross-derivative term leads to a $\sigma_\zeta$ term that is $O(h^{-1})$.
+Indeed, we have

+As long as $\cR(\theta,t)$ is smooth with respect to $t$, the first term is $\nabla_{\theta t} \cR(\theta, t) + O(h)$.
+But the second term is generally $O(h^{-1})$, e.g., if we assume that the errors over time are independent.
+Plugging this into the bound on the tracking error in Theorem \ref{thm:pc_noise}, we see that the term that includes $\sigma_\zeta$ no longer depends on $h$, leading to a vacuous $O(1)$ bound.
+In Section \ref{sec:applications}, we use moving average schemes to obtain more accurate estimates of $\nabla_{\theta t}\cR(\theta,t)$ to avoid this pitfall (\eg, for least square recovery problem in \S\ref{sec:ls_reg} see Equation \eqref{eq:ma_time} and Lemma \ref{lemma:mean-ex-time-derivative} for it's estimation and error analysis). \end{remark}